Hello everyone! My name is Hassan.

-Jim Reali is a Careers Consultant in the Careers+Placements team.
+Jim Reali is a Careers Consultant in the Careers and Placements team.
 He’s a bit of a “jack of all trades” and works with a wide range of students and graduates.
 In addition to working currently at Aston, he’s also worked at the University of Bristol and the University of Birmingham.

 Jim’s areas of focus include supporting current postgraduate students and students who have graduated recently from postgraduate courses, career action planning and psychometric tests.
 However, if you have a question about anything else careers-related, please don’t hesitate to ask Jim – he’s always happy to help.

 We have a number of guest-written blog posts from students, graduates, employers and staff members.
 These one-off pieces are a great source of information and advice for students looking for support with their employability.